This season we’ve replaced about half of our rental fleet, but kept a few pairs of some of the favourites.

 We are now able to offer one of the best and most diversified fleet’s in the backcountry skiing industry.
 We offer everything from the most innovative ski’s on the market, to soft, easy-ride powder skis, to stiff ski’s for big high-speed turns and everything in between.
-In order to determine what works best for them, guests are able to try out many different types of skis – a rare opportunity they would not normally get.
+To determine what skis work best, guests are encouraged to try out many different types of skis.

 Armada JJ 2.0